OSSELINAlexandre/Project9_OpenClassrooms_JavaTrack/README.md

 patientnotesapi : http://localhost:8082

+## Some tips

+If you run all these applications by the .jar or by your IDE, be carefull to change the 'host.internal.docker' in 'localhost' in doctorinterface and in the URL of the local database in both application.properties of patientmanagementapi and patientnotes.

-## Potential improvments
+## Potential improvements

-This project was segmented in three sprints with client requeststo develop.
+This project was segmented in three sprints with client requests to develop.
-The three sprints are fullly adress in this current exemple, however we can see imporvments :
+The three sprints are fullly adressed in this current exemple, however we can see imporvements :

 A => The front end design part wasn't part of the project, therefore we develop a minimal interface with no further thoughts on UI or UX.
 B => The notes could be improved to really reflect the relationship between a doctor and its patient (by adding a note subject, a motive of visit..).